I have lots of experience taking care of my tattoos—first to heal them and then to keep them looking good.

-You’ve done it, you’ve made up your mind and your ready to get your first tattoo, but you’re scared.
+You’ve done it, you’ve made up your mind, and you're ready to get your first tattoo, but you’re scared.
 What if it hurts?
 What will your mom think?
 What about your job?
 What if you don’t like it in a year?
 Good questions, but frankly if you’re this frightened maybe you need to hightail it out of the tattoo parlor and think a little while longer.

-But if you’re still hell bent on getting a tattoo so you can become the coolest person ever, why not start by dipping your pinky toe into the inky waters of permanence, instead of your whole left leg?
-For you my friends, might I suggest the itty bitty awesomeness that is the tiny tattoo?
-Don’t scoff, great things come in small packages, so why not a tattoo?
+If you’re still hell-bent on getting a tattoo, why not start by dipping just your pinky toe into the inky waters of permanence instead of your whole leg?
+For you, my friends, might I suggest the itty bitty awesomeness that is the tiny tattoo?

-1) Is the design suited to miniature size?
-Try to keep it simple.
-I have seen a tiny tattoo go very bad recently because they tried to fit too many lines and colors into a space the size of a dime.
+- Is the design suited to miniature size?
+Keep it simple.
+I saw a tiny tattoo go very bad because they tried to fit too many lines and colors into a space the size of a dime.

-2) Placement - Putting a tiny tattoo in a giant expanse of skin may end up looking more like a mole than art.
-Find just the right little crook for your ink blot of happiness.
+- Placement: Putting a tiny tattoo in a giant expanse of skin may end up looking more like a mole than art.
+Find just the right little crook for your inkblot of happiness.

-3) Building Potential - Tattoos are kind of like potato chips, it's hard just to have one.
-Why not give yourself a little breathing room incase you're ready to take things a step further with your design at some point in the future.
+- Building potential: Tattoos are kind of like potato chips; it's hard just to have one.
+Why not give yourself a little breathing room in case you're ready to take things a step further with your design at some point in the future?

-4) The Artist - All tattoo artists are not created equal.
-Each has there own specialty, like medicine.
-For example I have one artist who rocks with fine needle design, but isn't as strong with shading and fill.
-If you're going tiny, take a peak at your artists portfolio to get an idea of their needle control.
-You may be going small and simple, but that doesn't mean just anyone should do it.
+- The artist: All tattoo artists are not created equal.
+Each has their own specialty, like medicine.
+For example, I have one artist who rocks with fine needle design but isn't as strong with shading and fill.
+If you're going tiny, take a peek at your artist's portfolio to get an idea of their needle control.
+You may be going small and simple, but that doesn't mean just anyone can do it.

 Now take a look at some of the super cute designs and ideas below to help you get started on your tiny tattoo adventure.

-What could be a more lovely and fitting tribute then a having a small, simple heart etched onto your skin in a vivid red or your l'amours favorite colour.
-If your willing to inch up in size just the slightest bit you could even squeeze an initial on there.
+What could be a more lovely and fitting tribute than having a small, simple heart etched onto your skin in a vivid red or your amour's favorite colour?
+If you're willing to inch up in size just the slightest bit, you could even squeeze an initial in there.

 What a perfect spot for a tiny tattoo.
 I have seen anything from initials to a small feather in this location and have pined for one of my very own.
 If only I could reconcile myself with my skull vibrating for an hour or two while I get it done.